graphql/graphql-spec/spec/Section 3 -- Type System.md

 Tagged types have the potential to be invalid if incorrectly defined.
 This set of rules must be adhered to by every Tagged type in a GraphQL schema.

-1. A Tagged type must define one or more fields.
+1. A Tagged type must define one or more members.
-2. For each field of a Tagged type:
+2. For each member of a Tagged type:
-   1. The field must have a unique name within that Tagged type;
+   1. The member must have a unique name within that Tagged type;
-      no two fields may share the same name.
+      no two members may share the same name.
-   2. The field must not have a name which begins with the characters {"__"} (two underscores).
+   2. The member must not have a name which begins with the characters {"__"} (two underscores).
-   3. The field must not have any arguments.
 3. {IsOutputType(fieldType)} and {IsInputType(type)} cannot both be {false}.

-### Field Deprecation
+### Member Deprecation

-Fields in a Tagged type may be marked as deprecated as deemed necessary by the application.
-It is still legal to query for these fields (to ensure existing clients are not broken by the change), but the fields should be appropriately treated in documentation and tooling.
+Members in a Tagged type may be marked as deprecated as deemed necessary by the application.
+It is still legal to query for these members on outputs or supply these members in inputs (to ensure existing clients are not broken by the change), but the members should be appropriately treated in documentation and tooling.

 When using the type system definition language, `@deprecated` directives are used to indicate that a field is deprecated: